Cynthia’s Story

 For a parent who had watched steady progression year after year, that stability brought relief.
 Cynthia didn’t frame it as a dramatic moment—but as reassurance that they were finally addressing the bigger picture of Alan’s eye health.
 “It worked,” she says simply.

-Not long after, Cynthia began noticing similar signs of myopia in her younger child, Juliet at age 11.
-This time, however, the experience felt different.
+Not long after, Cynthia began noticing similar signs of myopia in her younger child, Juliet, at age 11.
+This time, however, the approach felt different.
 Cynthia wasn’t starting from uncertainty—she was starting from experience.
 Because she had already seen how myopia management had helped Alan, she felt confident choosing the same approach for Juliet.
+“When you have kids, you have to choose what’s best for them,” she explains.
+“You want something that’s actually going to work.”

 Cynthia doesn’t talk about charts or prescriptions when she reflects on her children’s journeys.
 What she remembers most is the sense of relief—and the confidence she’s seen grow in both of them.

-Looking Back with Perspective
+Looking back with perspective

 Today, Cynthia sees their experience as part of a larger lesson in parenting.
-Childhood myopia, she’s learned, is something many families face—but understanding it and addressing it early can make a meaningful difference.3
+Childhood myopia, she’s learned, is something many families face—but understanding it and addressing it early can make a meaningful difference.3 “I see it as an investment,” she says.
+Not just in vision, but in helping her children move forward with confidence.

-Her story reflects what many parents experience as myopia becomes more common among kids.4 It’s a journey filled with questions, learning, and trust—trust in gathering the right information and choosing a path that supports a child’s long‑term well‑being.
+Her story reflects what many parents experience as myopia becomes more common among kids.4 It’s a journey filled with questions, learning and trust—trust in gathering the right information and choosing a path that supports a child’s long-term well-being.

-Myopia Blog
+Learn more at the Myopia Blog

 The Winning Edge: How Contact Lenses Can Boost Young Athletes' Vision and Performance

 Clear vision is essential for young athletes when it comes to their ability to perform in sports and their active lifestyles.
+MiSight® 1 day contact lenses for myopia control...

-* INDICATIONS AND BRIEF SAFETY INFORMATION for MiSight® 1 day soft contact lens:
+*INDICATIONS AND BRIEF SAFETY INFORMATION for MiSight® 1 day soft contact lens:

 INDICATIONS:

-MiSight® 1 Day (omafilcon A) Soft (Hydrophilic) Contact Lenses for Daily Wear is a prescription device indicated for the correction of nearsightedness and for slowing the progression of nearsightedness in children with non-diseased eyes, who at the initiation of treatment are 8-12 years of age and have a refraction of -0.75 to -4.00 diopters (spherical equivalent) with ≤ 0.75 diopters of astigmatism
+MiSight® 1 day (omafilcon A) Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for the correction of myopic ametropia and for slowing the progression of myopia in children with non-diseased eyes, who at the initiation of treatment are 8-12 years of age and have a refraction of -0.75D to -4.00D (spherical equivalent) with ≤ 0.75 diopters of astigmatism.
+The lens is to be discarded after each removal.

-Rx only; results may vary.
+BRIEF SAFETY INFORMATION: Rx only; results may vary.

-ATTENTION: Reference Coopervision.com/misight/safety for a complete listing of Indications and Important Safety Information.
+ATTENTION: Reference the Patient Information Brochure or visit misight.com/safety for a complete listing of Indications and Important Safety Information.

 WARNINGS: Problems with contact lenses could result in serious injury to the eye.
 Do not expose contact lenses to water while wearing them.
-Under certain circumstances MiSight® lenses optical design can cause reduced image contrast/ghosting/halo/glare in some patients that may cause difficulty with certain visually-demanding tasks.
+Under certain circumstances, MiSight® lenses’ optical design can cause reduced image contrast/ghosting/halo/glare in some patients that may cause difficulty with certain visually demanding tasks.

 PRECAUTIONS: Daily wear single use only.
 Patient should always dispose when lenses are removed.
 No overnight wear.
 Patients should exercise extra care if performing potentially hazardous activities.